Ralakus/AmalgamationEngine/README.md

 that is meant to be mostly header only

 # NOTICE:
-* This project is put on hold until I get a new framework for the engine up and running
+* This project is put on hold until I get the time and motivation to work on it again
-* The new framework will be the Labyrinth Famework that I'm working on

 ## Naming: :blue_book:
 * Everything PascalCase